ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Argument : uint32_t, uint32_t
     Return   : uint32_t

-The ARM processor signals an interrupt exception either through the IRQ or FIQ interrupt line.
+The Arm processor signals an interrupt exception either through the IRQ or FIQ interrupt line.
 The specific line that is signaled depends on how the interrupt controller (IC) reports different interrupt types from an execution context in either security state.
 The IMF uses this API to determine which interrupt line